Vruddhi18/LSTM_Next-word-predictor/README.md

 # Next word predictor using Long Short Term Memory(LSTM).
-This Dataset is from Kaggle.
+This Dataset is from Kaggle:-
 ## Overview
 The LSTM Next-Word Predictor is a deep learning-based application designed to predict the next word based on user input (a word or sentence).
 Trained on a predefined dataset, the model leverages LSTM (Long Short-Term Memory) networks for sequence learning, ensuring contextually accurate and relevant predictions.